barathrum54/kebab-plate/readme.md

 # Kebab Plate

-Boilerplate cloned from Ping CRM which utilizez Inertia and Vue.
+Boilerplate cloned from Ping CRM which utilises Inertia and Vue.